Texas Southern beats Mount St. Mary's 60-52 in NCAA opener - WTMJ

 AP Sports Writer

+Damian Chong Qui scored 14 points and Mezie Offurum had 10 points and 16 rebounds for the Mountaineers (12-11), who fell to 1-9 in tourney play.

-In the first NCAA Tournament game since Virginia beat Texas Tech in overtime to win the national championship on April 8, 2019 — a span of 710 days — the atmosphere felt alien at Indiana University’s Assembly Hall.
+It was the first NCAA Tournament game since Virginia beat Texas Tech in overtime to win the national championship on April 8, 2019 — a span of 710 days.
+And the atmosphere inside Indiana University’s Assembly Hall was alien to the event known as March Madness.
 Only players, coaches and staff members were permitted on the court level and an estimated 150 people sat in the cavernous lower bowl.
-There were no concession stand lines, no pep bands playing music, no raucous cheers, not even boos.

-Instead, players relied on themselves to crank up the energy.
-When Walker and his teammates did that in the second half, they took off.
+It didn’t take long for Texas Southern to change the game after trailing 30-20 at the half.

-Walker and Jordan Gilliam scored the first 11 points of the second half to erase a 30-20 deficit and give the Tigers their first lead in nearly 20 minutes.
-They started pulling away with a 12-4 spurt that made it 46-42 with 8:10 to play and finally put the game away at the free-throw line.
-Gilliam finished with 12 points.
+Walker and Gilliam scored the first 11 points to give the Tigers a 31-30 lead.
+The Tigers started pulling away with a 12-4 spurt that made it 46-42 with 8:10 to play and finally put the game away at the free-throw line.

-Damian Chong Qui had 14 points for the Mountaineers (12-11), who fell to 1-9 in tourney play.
-Mezie Offurum had 10 points and 16 rebounds.

-“I felt like I let myself down and I let my team down,” an emotional Chong Qui said.
-“Like I said, we’ll be back.
-We’ll be back here and we’ll be better.
-We’ll take care of business.”

 BIG PICTURE

-Mount St. Mary’s: The Mountaineers beat the two top seeds in the Northeast Conference Tournament to make the 68-team field and made a gallant effort against the Tigers.
+Mount St. Mary’s: The Mountaineers beat the two top seeds in the Northeastern Conference Tournament to make the 68-team field.
+They made a gallant effort Thursday before coming up short.

 Mount St. Mary’s: Positive COVID-19 tests forced the Mountaineers to put the program on pause twice in December, forcing them into a monthlong break between games.
 Five games were postponed or canceled from Dec.
 9-Jan.
 6 and they didn’t play a home game for 37 days.